KxSystems/docs/docs/license/azure.md

     Confidential Information, below.

 3.  **Transfer of the kdb+ Software.**
-    The Kdb+ Software is only permitted to be accessed by you via Azure.
+    The kdb+ Software is only permitted to be accessed by you via Azure.
 You will not attempt to transfer, copy, modify, duplicate, create derivative works from, frame, mirror, republish, download, display, transmit, or distribute all or any